robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I looked at Lisa: her broad smile betraying an effort to not look too excited.

-When the key in the lock to our little apartment finally turned and I entered our home—our space, our smells—I could feel my eyes grow moist again.
+When the key in the lock to our little apartment finally turned and I entered our home — our space, our smells — I could feel my eyes grow moist again.
 Celeste's hand settled on my shoulder.

 "The next time, we leave together."